bestkavindu/pizza-sales-analyze/README.md

 1. What are the total sales, orders, and average order value?
 2. Which pizzas, categories, and sizes are the most profitable?
 3. What is the sales trend over time (daily, monthly)?
-4. **Which day of the week receives the most orders?**
-5. What are the busiest hours for sales?
+4. What are worst and top items?
-6. Are there seasonal or time-based patterns in customer orders?
+5. Are there seasonal or time-based patterns in customer orders?

 ---